srinivma1/ldap-fundamentals/README.md

 This tutorial however, is not intended for system administrator because the settings used in almost every step in this tutorial is the default settings.

 There you have it, you've been warned.

-aaaaaand ... here are the steps ..
-Install OpenLDAP for Windows from http://www.userbooster.de/en/download/openldap-for-windows.aspx and follow its installation instruction.
+1. Install OpenLDAP for Windows from http://www.userbooster.de/en/download/openldap-for-windows.aspx and follow its installation instruction.
 Install it on "C:\App\OpenLDAP"

-Accept all the default.
+2. Accept all the default.
 Use the BDB (Berkley Database) as the Backend Engine.

-Your LDAP Server is now running.
+3. Your LDAP Server is now running.
 To see the service just open your Windows Services and search for OpenLDAP Service.
 If you dont want the service to run automatically everytime the Windows restart, just change it to Manual from the Properties Dialog.
-Next, install LDAPExplorerTool from http://ldaptool.sourceforge.net/.
+4. Next, install LDAPExplorerTool from http://ldaptool.sourceforge.net/.
 And try to connect to your LDAP Server using these settings :

 Server Name or IP : According to your Computer Name or IP LDAP Port : 389 ; check the use default checkbox
 LDAP SSL Port : 636 ; check the use default checkbox